Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Problem Formulation

 \section{Problem Formulation}

-Consider the chance SINR constrained JPAC problem, where the channel gains $\left\{g_{k,j}\right\}$ and the noise power $\left\{\eta_k\right\}$ in the SINR expression \eqref{sinr} are now random variables\footnote{Here we do not assume their distribution.}.
-Since $\left\{g_{k,j}\right\}$ and $\left\{\eta_k\right\}$ in \eqref{sinr} are random variables, we need to redefine the concept that a link is supported.
+{Consider the chance SINR constrained JPAC problem, where the channel gains $\left\{g_{k,j}\right\}$ in the SINR expression \eqref{sinr} are random variables.
+In this paper, we assume the distribution of $\left\{g_{k,j}\right\}$ {}{is} known.
+However, we do not assume any specific channel distribution, which is different from most of the existing works on outage probability constrained resource allocation for wireless systems \cite{Outage6,Outage1,Outage13}.
+We also assume that all coordinations and computations are carried out by a central controller who knows the CDI of all links.} Since $\left\{g_{k,j}\right\}$ in \eqref{sinr} are random variables, we need to redefine {the concept of a supported link}.
 We call link $k$ is supported if its outage probability is below a specified tolerance $\epsilon\in(0,1),$ i.e.,